Armine13/RoboticsProject/README.md

 3) Input command line "rospack profile"

-The rtabmap_ros package is also recommended:
+The rtabmap_ros package is also recommended to install:

 sudo apt-get install ros-indigo-rtabmap-ros